-Celebrate BC is a new festival celebrating BC Day which is a statutory holiday in August.
-In 2025 the event took place at Town Centre Park in Coquitlam.
+Celebrate BC is a festival celebrating BC Day which is a statutory holiday in August.
+The event takes place in both Port Moody and Coquitlam.

 Visit the Celebrate BC website for full details about this festival.